Spring is happening! And I'm currently working as a writer on a documentary about Albania with Eliza Dushku-- you can watch the trailer here.

 Finally, I am directing my first television show.
 I can't tell the details yet, but we're in post and slated for a December roll out.
 Stay tuned!

-We're still working on IN THE DRESSING ROOM WITH CAT DEELEY, here are a few more episodes to check out--
+We're still working on IN THE DRESSING ROOM WITH CAT DEELEY--

-To view all of the IN THE DRESSING ROOM episodes click here!
+To view more of the IN THE DRESSING ROOM episodes click here!

 Way over due updates.